atom-box/mars/vagrant/tournament/README.md

 V2.0  Tournament.py   November 18, 2017
-Program to keep track of players during a Swiss-style tournament (version 1.0 was previously submitted on Nov 18, 2017 but returned with referee comments) This program was completed for the Udacity Relational Databases and Full Stack Fundamentals courses  It was written by Evan Genest
+This program was completed for the Udacity Relational Databases and Full Stack Fundamentals courses  It was written by Evan Genest  This program dynamically updates a Swiss-Style bracket for a live tournament.
+I used (1) PostGRESQL, (2) Vagrant v.m., (3) Python for the server queries.

 List of Associated Files
 -----------------------